Status Anxiety: Film

 A two-hour documentary film about this thesis, also called Status Anxiety and written by Alain de Botton, was released in 2004.
 A version of it was shown in 2008 on Public Broadcasting Service channels like Boston WGBH-TV's digital channel WGBX-TV in the United States.

 Earlier uses of the term

-Historian Richard Hofstadter in his 1965 book The Paranoid Style in American Politics used the term "status anxiety" to help explain the origins of the Progressive Movement, following earlier usage by others.
+In his 1965 book The Paranoid Style in American Politics, historian Richard Hofstadter used the term "status anxiety" to help explain the origins of the progressive movement, following earlier usage by others.
 Alain de Botton's use of the term is different.